whymath/sharechat-scraper/README.md

 2. Fork the repository
 3. Install required Python packages: `pip install requirements.txt`
 4. Set up an AWS S3 bucket to store the scraped content (images, videos, text) and a MongoDB to store the scraped metadata (timestamps, likes, shares etc.)\
-If you can't set up a MongoDB or S3 bucket, simply comment out the lines which initialize and upload data to S3 and MongoDB in the relevant scraper script.
-Scraper scripts can be found in [sharechat_scrapers.py](sharechat_scrapers.py).
-If you need help doing this, please reach out to us.
+If you can't set up a MongoDB or S3 bucket, set the "mode" to "local" in the Config file (see no. 6)
 5. Create a .env file in the same folder and save your Sharechat, MongoDB and S3 access credentials in the .env file.
 These should be in the following format:

    ```